dmz44/Robotics_Assignment_4/README.md

 Refer to the demo requirement section at the end of the milestone assignment on what to include in the demo.
 Rules for robot usage will apply for working with the physical Turtlebot3.
 Please refer to the inventory list given to you separately.

 > **Major Changes**
+>
+> * v 1.1  Submission of source code was changed to optional as part of the request from the instructor.
 > * v 1.05  A lot of requested changes
 > * v 1.0  Initial public release